InfluxCommunity/tiguitto/selfsigned/README.md

         chmod +x generate-certs.sh
         ./generate-certs.sh

     a.
 During initial Creation for __CA__, you will be asked to enter __PEM Passphrase__.
 You can keep it whatever you want, but you will need it everytime you create a new certificate.
-For simplicity use `tiguitto`
+For simplicity use __tiguitto__.

     b.
 This should create the following certificates and keys in the `certs` folder: